 To figure out all your debt, start with your credit report.
 You can do this online through many free resources, such as Credit Karma, Equifax and Experian.
 You’ll see a list of all your active accounts on your credit report.
 From that list, contact each creditor and find the balance you owe.
 Your credit report will include everything from credit card accounts, student loans, mortgages and personal loans, so you shouldn’t have to search hard to find all the creditors you owe.

 You can prioritize your debt in a few ways, and the method you choose may depend on your monthly budget, income and goals.
 You may prioritize by balance amount or interest rate.
 Another option is to focus on credit card debt first, for example, and then move on to your personal loan debt, student loan debt and other types of debt.
 You can also initially pay off your debts in collections and then work on the others.

 If you’ve prioritized your debts and still feel like you can’t tackle more than your minimum payments, you may need to consider earning extra money.
 This may include extending your hours at work (if possible), selling personal items you don’t need or even adding a secondary job.

 If you’re worried about burning out fast from extra work, try to find flexible options.
 For instance, job boards like Fiverr, Upwork and Workana exist to offer short-term gigs that can provide extra money on your own time.
 Remember that any extra work you do will be temporary, so it’s important to use all the extra cash toward your debts.

 No matter how you’ve chosen to prioritize your debt, take it one step at a time.
 This way, you can pay more than the minimum amount owed and pay it off faster.

 9 tips to stick to your debt payoff plan

 Once you’ve created a debt payoff plan, sticking with it can be the hardest part.
-Follow some of the tips below to make sure you’re giving yourself the best chance at success.
+Follow the tips below to give yourself the best chance at success.